 Dr. Shah has designed HVAC systems for most facilities including power plants, schools, hospitals, laboratories, computer rooms, communication centers, motels, dormitories, apartment houses, etc.Many of them involved analyses and features to minimize energy consumption.

 He has been involved with various ASHRAE Technical committees including 1.3, 8.4, and 8.10.
+He is a member of the K-13 committee of ASME for Multi-Phase Heat Transfer.
 He was honored with the ASHRAE Distinguished Service Award.
-He is a member of the K-13 committee of ASME for Multi-Phase Heat Transfer.
+Dr. Shah has been listed in Who is Who in Engineering, Who is Who in America, American Men & Women of Science, etc.

 Dr. Shah obtained BSME degree from Aligarh University in India, MSME from California State University, and PhD from University of Sunderland in UK.